We’re going to help you build the best possible 3 days in Las Vegas itinerary!

 Fountains at Bellagio

-One of the top things to see with 3 days in Las Vegas is definitely the fountain show at the Bellagio.
+One of the top things to see in Las Vegas is definitely the fountain show at the Bellagio.

 It’s hailed as the most ambitious water feature ever made, and you’ll quickly see why.